br-sn/br-sn.github.io/_posts/2020-07-04-OSCE-Prep-Vulnserver-KSTET-Win32-API.md

 We continue execution and step into the call to LoadLibraryA, noticing our string has made it to the stack:
 ![call loadlibrary](/images/callloadlibrary.png)

+If we continue execution from here, we get a connection to our SMB server and our reverse shell.
+Now let's see if we can improve this at all.

 ### Small, smaller, smallest

 The length of our shellcode used so far, including the adjustment of ESP, is 41 bytes.
 This is markedly shorter than a usual reverse shell and should also be shorter than most other Win32 API calls to gain code execution, such as `WinExec`, `ShellExecute` and `system`.